Imaginative Ways To Add Maps to WordPress

 Most of us think of maps simply as an aid to get from Point A to Point B. Or as something which we had to pay attention to in geography class and forget forever after that.
 But to web designers, maps can mean much more.
-Designers can use a map in many imaginative ways to make striking websites.
+Designers can add maps to WordPress in many imaginative ways to make striking websites.

 Maps have crossed over from being boring drawings in your geography class to being part of fun and interactive aids.
 Maps can be searched, sorted and filtered.
 Geolocation, street views, tooltips, popups, directions and cluster marking are all helpful in adding features to your website.